kcdstoragews/lab/README.md

 ```console
 kubectl exec -n busybox $(kubectl get pod -n busybox -o name) -- ls -l /data/
 ```
-or even better, lets have a look at the text:
+or even better, lets have a look at the contents:

 ```console
 kubectl exec -n busybox $(kubectl get pod -n busybox -o name) -- more /data/test.txt
 ```

 Tadaaa, you have restored your data!
 Keep in mind that some applications may need some extra care once the data is restored (databases for instance).
-& that is why NetApp Astra is taking care of !
+In a production setup you'll likely need a more full-blown backup/restore solution.

 As in every scenario, a little clean up at the end: